International Workshop on “Parliaments and Security Policy”, Project Lead: Dr. Patrick A. Mello and Dr. Dirk Peters, 2016

 Mello, Patrick A. and Dirk Peters (2018) Parliaments in Security Policy: Involvement, Politicisation, and Influence, British Journal of Politics and International Relations 20: 1, 3-18.
 [Open Access]

 Lagassé, Philippe and Patrick A. Mello (2018) The Unintended Consequences of Parliamentary Involvement: Elite Collusion and the Afghanistan Deployments of Canada and Germany, British Journal of Politics and International Relations 20: 1, 135-157.
-[Preprint]
+[Open Access]

 Mello, Patrick A. and Dirk Peters (2017) Parlamente in der Friedens- und Sicherheitspolitik: Parlamentarische Kontrolle von Streitkräfteeinsätzen im Licht der Forschung, Sicherheit und Frieden 35: 2, 53-59.
-[Preprint]
+[Open Access]